How to Volunteer

 - Research: interdisciplinary studies on the health effects of human-animal interaction; and

-- Service: Dogs on Call (DOC) canine-assisted interventions and therapy dog visitation program, pet loss telephone support for clients of sponsoring groups, consultation on animal-assisted interventions and pet loss issues
+- Clinical: Dogs on Call (DOC) canine-assisted interventions and therapy dog visitation program, pet loss telephone support for clients of sponsoring groups, consultation on animal-assisted interventions and pet loss issues

 Volunteer opportunities exist in all of the Center's activities.
 To become a DOC team, you and your dog must satisfy the volunteer requirements outlined in VCU Medical Center policies and procedures.
 Our teams visit provide services to most areas of the VCU Medical Center and are welcomed by staff and patients alike.
 It is truly a great volunteer experience.